centre-pathogen-genomics/DENV_Amplicon/README.md

 #### Installation and Setup
 Follow the instructions here to get everything working by cloning the contents of this repository to your local machine/sever and creating the conda environments.
-You can install this anywhere, but for the purposes for this documentation we will do it in a new directory called `Tools/` in the `/home` directory to make it easy.
+You can install this anywhere, but for the purposes for this documentation we will do it in a new directory called `Tools/` in your home directory (`~`) to make it easy.

 ```bash
 mkdir ~/Tools/